rubinovk/integration-faults/examples/Real-Example-#2.md

             mMonthPicker.setDisplayedValues(months);
 ```

-However, `NumberPicker` adjusts the min/max values and `maxValue` gets truncated in the method `setDisplayedValues()` of `NumberPicker` to 11 which in the end will skip "December" as it is the 12th and last month.
+However, the values change as soon as the display values are set via `setDisplayedValues(String[])`. `maxValue` gets truncated to 11 which in the end skips "December" as it is the 12th and last month.

+### Root cause

+The documentation for `setMinValue()` and `setMaxValue()` says: "Sets the min value of the picker." and "Sets the max value of the picker." respectively.

+`maxValue` gets truncated to 11, because in the method `setDisplayedValues(String[])` the values in the range represent the indices of the array:

 ```java
             if (getMaxValue() >= displayedValues.length) {